fabbbiob/TrainingContent/O3651/O3651-5 Getting started in Office 365 with the Microsoft Graph API/Lab.md

         > The **Calendar** link will not work yet... you will add that in the next exercise.

-## Exercise 3: Leverage the Microsoft Graph and SDK
+## Exercise 3: Leverage the Microsoft Graph SDK
-In this exercise you will add a controller and views that utilize the Microsoft Graph and SDK.
+In this exercise you will add a controller and views that utilize the Microsoft Graph SDK.

 1. Add Microsoft Graph package by NuGet:
   1. Click **View/Other Windows/Package Manager Console**.